The Top 7 Power BI Alternatives to Empower Your Non-Tech Teams

 - Easy setup and no learning curve make it ideal to empower non-tech users without in-house support.

 - Going beyond standard query builders and dashboards to dig deep into data and uncover hidden insights.

-- Suitable for any size company, but especially rapidly growing SaaS and marketplace startups.
+- Suitable for any size company, including large enterprises.

 Holistics.io is a powerful, cloud-based alternative to Power BI.
 It enables data teams to define reusable models so business users can ask queries without SQL.

 - Drag-and-drop interface.
 Get answers and build charts in a few clicks.
 Also supports SQL for advanced users.

 - Custom filters allow you to slice and dice data.